Learning to Recognize Dialect Features: Data and Features of Indian English

 \section{Data and Features of Indian English}

 We develop methods for detecting 22 dialect features associated with Indian English.
-Even though India has over 125 million English speakers --- making it the world's second largest English-speaking population --- there is relatively little NLP research focused on Indian English.
-However, our methods are not designed around any specific properties of Indian English, and many of the features that are associated with Indian English are also present in other dialects of English.
+Although India has over 125 million English speakers --- making it the world's second largest English-speaking population --- there is relatively little NLP research focused on Indian English.
+Our methods are not designed exclusively for specific properties of Indian English; many of the features that are associated with Indian English are also present in other dialects of English.

-Our training data comes from two main sources: an annotated corpus (\autoref{ssec:annotations}) and minimal pairs (\autoref{ssec:minimal_pairs}).
+We use two sources of data in our study: an annotated corpus (\autoref{ssec:annotations}) and a dataset of minimal pairs (\autoref{ssec:minimal_pairs}).
 For evaluation, we use corpus annotations exclusively.
 The features are described in \autoref{tab:features}, and our data is summarized in \autoref{tab:data_stats}.